SAIKIRANN226/AWS_DevOps_Notes/Shellscript/Overview.md

 - How do you create files with old date in server ?
 - Command to find old logfiles morethan 14 days old with .log extensions only ?
 - Instead of "rm -rf" we used while loop to read "command_output" line by line and then delete.
-- Command to check information about total space and available space on a file system ?
+- Command to check the information about total space and available space on a file system ?
 - How to create a new volume (or) disk in aws console and what is the condition for that ?
-- What are the commands to make disk into usage ?
+- What are the commands to make the disk into usage ?
+Overview steps of the disk creation.
+- Creating disk is the work of "Storage team" not DevOps.
+But just know how it works.
 - How do we find different types of file systems ? using reverse search.
 - How do you mail the above disk usage from linux server ?
 - We will configure the company mail server details to send email alerts.
-- Sometimes mailing is not in our control, linux admin team will configure in mail.sh to use.
+- So we call mail.sh whenever we want to monitor on disk_usage, not only on disk_usage, we can also call for CPU_Utilization, Memory_Utilization etc. For monitoring purpose using shellscripting, because sometimes mailing is not in our control, linux team will give a script like "mail.sh" we can simply call that instead of writing this command "echo "$message" | mail -s "High Disk Usage" info@joindevops.com"
+- Then how to call mail.sh ? "sh mail.sh" "DevOps Team" "High Disk Usage" "$message" "info@joindevops.com"
+  "ALERT High Disk Usage", whatever you write after sh mail.sh is arguments we are passing.
-- How to go all the way to down in config file ?
+- How to go all the way to down in config file ? shift+G
-- How to go all the way to top in config file ?
+- How to go all the way to top in config file ? gg
-- Creating disk is the work of "Storage team" not DevOps.
-But just know how it works.
+- Basically no need to follow the color coding or formatting, we can just use as it is in mail configuration gmail.MD document, or if your company provides the email configuration document just simply follow that.
+- So configuring gmail.MD document for sending mails is morethan enough.
-- If websites are down, then monitoring team will send alerts to Developers team.
+- Monitoring team responsibility is, if websites are down, then monitoring team will send alerts to Developers team.
-- If servers are down, then monitoring team will send alerts to DevOps team.
+- Monitoring team responsibility is, if servers are down, then monitoring team will send alerts to DevOps team.

 ### Session-17
 - What is crontab and why it is useful ?